 And, if you would like specific tools for keeping healthy as someone with a vestibular disorder, check out our Wellness Toolkit.

-~ Andrea Wilson, Webmaster, BC Balance and Dizziness
+~ Andrea Wilson, Webmaster, Balance & Dizziness Canada

 If you find our information valuable, we ask you for your help.
 The cause of supporting those affected by balance and dizziness disorders with up-to-date, evidence-based information tailored to the needs of Canadians, needs you.
 Will you consider becoming its champion by making a gift or becoming a member?